 7 Ways to Reduce Fleet Operating Costs

 Many times, the person in charge of the fleet has many other duties such as warehouse supervisor, human resources director, controller, and maintenance manager.
-Sometimes, those other duties tend to push fleet far down the list.
+Sometimes, those other duties tend to push the fleet far down the list.

 Often times, a fleet may qualify for incentives from auto manufacturers.
 Trade associations may offer discounts.
 Whether they be large or small, the manager’s top of the list priority is to reduce fleet costs.